ππ¦ fimod β the data shaper CLI

 fimod is young software, built with AI-assisted development ("vibe coding").

 - Monty is an early-stage Rust implementation of Python by Pydantic.
-Its API is unstable and may introduce breaking changes.
+It is not CPython, and its API may introduce breaking changes.

 - fimod depends directly on Monty and inherits that instability.
 Expect breaking changes as both projects mature.